dcsaorg/DCSA-OpenAPI/domain/documentation/README.md

 <a name="v300"></a>[Release v3.0.0 (28 December 2023)](https://app.swaggerhub.com/domains-docs/dcsaorg/DOCUMENTATION_DOMAIN/3.0.0)
 ---
 A major rewrite of the Documnetation Domain.
 Less reuse of objects since endPoints using the objects are asymetric.
-This release is for Booking v2.0.0 Beta 1 and EBL v3.0.0 Beta 1.
+This release is for Booking v2.0.0 Beta 1 and EBL v3.0.0 Beta 1. `Dangerous Goods` and `Active Reefer Settins` added and all location objects now use `oneOf` instead of `amnyOf`

 - object names are now capitalized
 - objects now contain the `title` property for viasual presentation.
 It maay contain spaces